 A new phenomenon has occurred in the past two years or so where conservative legislators are taking books that center on LGBTQ+ communities or race and ethnicity and attempting to, sometimes successfully, remove them wholesale from library collections.
 These are usually books purchased by librarians to diversify collections.
 This has gone as far as public and school librarians losing large swaths of materials, funding, and even their jobs, with the prospect of jail or closure of their library altogether.

-Book challenges in 2023 more than doubled the number reported in 2022.
+Remarkably, book challenges decresed in 2024 from the number reported in 2023.

 A challenge is an attempt to remove or restrict materials, based upon the objections of a person or group.